Liberal Arts, Secondary Teacher Education Specialization in English AA

 - Students are strongly encouraged to complete their SDV, ENG, and MTH requirements first.

-- Students should regularly meet with their faculty advisor and check their advisement report in MyTyler – SIS.
+- Students should regularly meet with their faculty advisor, confirm requirements at their intended four-year transfer institution, and check their advisement report in MyTyler – SIS.

 Your Right to Know